wowsiddanth/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to remove a student from an event.
-2. AddressBook updates the event to remove this student from being a participant.
+2.  nustracker updates the event to remove this student from being a participant.
-3. AddressBook updates the student to not be enrolled into this event anymore.
+3.  nustracker updates the student to not be enrolled into this event anymore.
-4. AddressBook shows that the student has now been removed from the event.
+4.  nustracker shows that the student has now been removed from the event.

     Use case ends.

 **Extensions:**
 * 1a.
 User types in an invalid format.
-    * 1a1.
-AddressBook shows an error message, and displays the correct format to use.
+    * 1a1. nustracker shows an error message, and displays the correct format to use.

       Use case ends.

 * 1b.
 The specified student does not exist in the AddressBook.
-    * 1b1.
-AddressBook shows an error message, informing the user that the specified student does not exist.
+    * 1b1. nustracker shows an error message, informing the user that the specified student does not exist.

   Use case ends.

 * 1c.
 The specified event does not exist in the AddressBook.
-    * 1c1.
-AddressBook shows an error message, informing the user that the specified event does not exist.
+    * 1c1. nustracker shows an error message, informing the user that the specified event does not exist.

   Use case ends.

 * 1d.
 The specified student is not currently enrolled into the event.
-    * 1d1.
-AddressBook shows an error message, informing the user that the specified student cannot be removed from the event as the student is not a participant.
+    * 1d1. nustracker shows an error message, informing the user that the specified student cannot be removed from the event as the student is not a participant.

   Use case ends.

-*{More to be added}*
+<br><br>

+**<u>Use case UC10 - Exporting emails</u>**

+**Preconditions:** -

+**Guarantees:** -

+**MSS:**

+1. User requests to export emails from a list of students and provides the name of the file to save it in.
+2. nustracker exports the emails and places them in a save file.
+3. nustracker shows a confirmation message that the emails have been successfully exported.

+    Use case ends.

+**Extensions:**
+* 1a.
+User types in an invalid format.
+    * 1a1. nustracker shows an error message, and displays the correct format to use.
+      Use case ends.

+* 1b.
+User types in an invalid name for the save file.
+    * 1b1. nustracker shows an error message, informing the user that the file name they have chosen is invalid.
+  Use case ends.

+<br><br>

 ### Non-Functional Requirements